penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     ```

 ???+ tip

     If you have already installed the Zabbix server package on this machine,
     the SQL scripts package may already be installed as a dependency.
-    You can verify this by checking if the `/usr/share/zabbix-sql-scripts/`
+    You can verify this by checking if the `/usr/share/zabbix/sql-scripts/`
     directory exists on your system.

+---

+#### Populate MariaDB/MySQL Database

 ???+ warning

-    In the Zabbix documentation, it is explicitly stated that deterministic
-    triggers need to be created during the schema import.
-On MySQL and MariaDB
-    systems, this requires setting `GLOBAL log_bin_trust_function_creators = 1`
-    if binary logging is enabled, and you lack superuser privileges.

-    If the `log_bin_trust_function_creators` option is not set in the MySQL
+    When using a recent version of MySQL or MariaDB as the database backend for
-    configuration file, it will block the creation of these triggers during
+    Zabbix, you may encounter issues related to the creation of triggers during
-    schema import.
-This is essential because, without superuser access,
+    the schema import process.
+This is particularly relevant if binary logging
-    non-root users cannot create triggers or stored functions unless this setting is applied.

-    To summarize:

-    - Binary logging enabled: If binary logging is enabled and the user does not
-      have superuser privileges, the creation of necessary Zabbix triggers will
-      fail unless `log_bin_trust_function_creators = 1` is set.

-    - Solution: Add `log_bin_trust_function_creators = 1` to the `[mysqld]` section
+    is enabled on your database server.
+(Binary logging is often enabled by default)
+    To address this, you need to set the `log_bin_trust_function_creators` option to `1`
-      in your MySQL/MariaDB configuration file or temporarily set it at runtime
+    in the MySQL/MariaDB configuration file or temporarily at runtime.
+    This allows non-root users to create stored functions and triggers without requiring
+    `SUPER` privileges, which are restricted when binary logging is enabled.

+    Normaly we won't need the setting after the initial import of the Zabbix schema is done,
+    so we will disable it again after the import is complete.

+    !!! info "Activate temporarily extra privileges for non root users"

+        ```bash
-      with `SET GLOBAL log_bin_trust_function_creators = 1` if you have sufficient
+        mariadb -uroot -p -e "SET GLOBAL log_bin_trust_function_creators = 1;"
-      permissions.

-    This ensures that Zabbix can successfully create the required triggers during
-    schema import without encountering privilege-related errors.
+        ```

 Now lets upload the data from zabbix (db structure, images, user, ... )
 for this we make use of the user `zabbix-srv` and we upload it all in our DB `zabbix`.

 !!! info "Populate the database"

-    Red Hat / SUSE / Ubuntu
     ``` bash
     sudo zcat /usr/share/zabbix/sql-scripts/mysql/server.sql.gz | mariadb --default-character-set=utf8mb4 -uroot -p zabbix
     ```

-???+ note
+!!! warning

     Depending on the speed of your hardware or virtual machine, the process may
-    take anywhere from a few seconds to several minutes.
-Please be patient and
+    take anywhere from a few seconds to several minutes without any visual feedback
+    after entering the root password.

-    avoid cancelling the operation; just wait for the prompt to appear.
+    Please be patient and avoid cancelling the operation; just wait for the linux
+    prompt to reappear.

 ???+ note